Bright Health Group Inc. (BHG) Shares Rise Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Bright Health Group Inc. (BHG) is $1.50, which is $1.32 above the current market price.
-The public float for BHG is 593.79M, and currently, short sellers hold a 2.40% ratio of that floaft.
-The average trading volume of BHG on April 25, 2023 was 3.20M shares.
+The average price suggested by analysts for BHG is $1.50, which is $1.33 above the current market price.
+The public float for BHG is 593.79M, and currently, shorts hold a 2.50% of that float.
+The average trading volume for BHG on April 28, 2023 was 3.42M shares.

 BHG’s Market Performance

-BHG’s stock has seen a -7.57% decrease for the week, with a -27.39% drop in the past month and a -81.38% fall in the past quarter.
-The volatility ratio for the week is 11.86%, and the volatility levels for the past 30 days are at 10.02% for Bright Health Group Inc. The simple moving average for the last 20 days is -11.16% for BHG stock, with a simple moving average of -82.44% for the last 200 days.
+BHG’s stock has seen a 2.57% increase for the week, with a -18.19% drop in the past month and a -80.65% fall in the past quarter.
+The volatility ratio for the week is 8.49%, and the volatility levels for the past 30 days are at 9.27% for Bright Health Group Inc. The simple moving average for the past 20 days is -12.15% for BHG’s stock, with a -82.77% simple moving average for the past 200 days.

 Analysts’ Opinion of BHG